catdieval/user-workflow-and-user-stories/user-story-1.md

 - [ ] The StyledButton of type "button" takes an onClick attribute which has handleClick as prop.
 The button has the disabled attribute set to !isSelected.
 The text of StyledButton is "Next".

-- [ ] Nest curly brackets within the StyledUl2, where you use forEach over chartarray to render a li element.

-- [ ] Within the li, nest the ChartItem component.
+- [ ] Nest curly brackets within the StyledDiv2, where you use forEach over chartarray to render the ChartItem component.

 - [ ] Give the key name and setIsSelected as props to ChartItem.